vinaya » pli-tv-pvr » Parivāra

 Kathaṁ parisato kammāni vipajjanti?

-How do legal procedures fail in respect of gathering?
+How do legal procedures fail with respect to gathering?

 Dvādasahi ākārehi parisato kammāni vipajjanti—